 PIONEERING NEW TERRITORY

-I will never forget the time ministering in a jungle in Central America.
-To get to where we went required the use of a small plane landing in a cattle pasture followed by an hour long boat ride down a blackened river.
-Once out of the boat it was a short walk on a jungle trail to a small wood-framed building with no windows bleached by the scorching hot sun.
+I will never forget the time I spent ministering in a jungle in Central America.
+To get to where we went, it required the use of a small plane landing in a cattle pasture, followed by an hour-long boat ride down a blackened river.
+Once out of the boat, it was a short walk on a jungle trail to a small wood-framed building with no windows bleached by the scorching sun.

-At night a single light bulb hung from the rafters, drawing countless creatures for a peak at the visiting preacher.
+At night, a single light bulb hung from the rafters, drawing countless creatures to take a peek at the visiting preacher.
 Looking around at those present and the conditions of the building offered my mind a clear definition of the word primitive.
-There were no stained glass windows, large screen projectors, ushers, greeters, or catchers.
-There wasn’t even a platform; just a dirt swept floor with hungry believers sitting on wooden planks clapping their hands as the dominant musical instruments of the evening.
+There were no stained glass windows, large-screen projectors, ushers, greeters, or catchers.
+There wasn’t even a platform; just a dirt-swept floor with hungry believers sitting on wooden planks, clapping their hands as the dominant musical instrument of the evening.

 The young man translating for me was an American who was receiving monthly support from his home church back in the States.
 I remember him telling me that his pastor was raising money to purchase a new jet airplane.
 Airplanes!
 "Awesome," I thought.
 Then it struck me that we were at least 500 miles away from anywhere a jet could safely land.
 I asked the young man if his pastor had ever been with him to this part of the jungle.
 He said his pastor had never come to anything.
 That floored me.
 "How could that be?"
 I asked.
 He said his pastor was just too busy back in the States with the main event.

 Isn’t it terrible to feel like this?
-Maybe it’s just me, but some things just make me feel like saying, “What’s the use?”
+Maybe it’s just me, but some things just make me feel like saying, "What’s the use?"
 But wait a minute!
-You know what folks?
+You know what, folks?
 I’ve discovered that thousands of other people feel the same way.
-There are some highly anointed people in this world who are giving their lives on the warring frontiers of ministry sharing the Gospel of Jesus Christ that will never own a jet airplane or be able to buy the city’s arena and turn it into a church.
+There are some highly anointed people in this world who are giving their lives on the warring frontiers of ministry, sharing the Gospel of Jesus Christ, but who will never own a jet airplane or be able to buy the city’s arena and turn it into a church.
 There are others who will never have 50,000 attend their crusades.
-There will be some that never get on Christian television or Christ Power FM whatever, but they still have value, they're still important to Jesus, and they are still significant in the Body of Christ.
+There will be some that never get on Christian television or Christ Power FM or whatever, but they still have value, they're still important to Jesus, and they are still significant in the Body of Christ.

-I feel for men and women who are faithful with what’s viewed in the religious world’s eyes as little.
-In a society influenced by marketed sensation, judged by large crowds and big steeples, they don’t seem too important to some.
+I feel for men and women who are faithful to what’s viewed in the religious world’s eyes as little.
+In a society influenced by marketed sensations, judged by large crowds and big steeples, they don’t seem too important to some.
 We all know that it’s not appropriate, but everyone in ministry is judged by numbers.
-Countless times people have asked me how many people attend my church and since we don’t fill even the tiniest football stadium, well, you get the point.
+Countless times people have asked me how many people attend my church, and since we don’t fill even the tiniest football stadium, well, you get the point.

-Could it be possible the apostolic reformation is challenging the one-man-only “main event” paradigm?
+Could it be possible that the apostolic reformation is challenging the one-man-only "main event" paradigm?
 Is there some balance we can find in all this?
-What about the little guy, the regular Joes from Nowhere USA, those who love Jesus faithfully attending church on Sunday mornings?
+What about the little guy, the regular Joes from Nowhere USA, those who love Jesus and faithfully attend church on Sunday mornings?
 Shouldn’t they be involved in the work of the ministry, too?

 I recently watched on Christian television a discussion about healing, miracles, and full-time "office gift ministries".
 Evidently, these men had awesome healings and miracles in their meetings.
 The gist as to why such profound miracles occurred in the ministry of these gentlemen was because of their calling as an "office gift."

-Perhaps we should do a word study on the Greek word “for.”
-In my understanding, that scripture makes it clear all five “office gifts” are called to equip believers to do the work of ministry.
-This is clearly different that the one-man-does all pattern of ministry pervading our Christian culture.
+Perhaps we should do a word study on the Greek word "for."
+In my understanding, that scripture makes it clear that all five "office gifts" are called to equip believers to do the work of ministry.
+This is clearly different from the one-man-does-all pattern of ministry pervading our Christian culture.

 EQUIPPING EVERY BELIEVER FOR MINISTRY

 It’s amazing to me that Ephesians 4:11 never came up in the mind of the show’s host.
-It just proves that no matter how many times we read Ephesians 4 we still don’t get it – every believer is important to God and called into ministry.
-I am not saying that full-time office gift ministry doesn’t have a place, it certainly does.
+It just proves that no matter how many times we read Ephesians 4, we still don’t get it—every believer is important to God and called into ministry.
+I am not saying that full-time office gift ministry doesn’t have a place; it certainly does.
 And yes, God does manifest Himself mightily in certain individuals according to His will, but I don’t think that is His ultimate goal.
-I believe that the Holy Spirit wants to use everybody.
-Scripture declares, “The people that do know their God shall be strong, and do exploits” (Daniel 11:32).
+I believe that the Holy Spirit wants to use everyone.
+Scripture declares, "The people that know their God shall be strong and do exploits" (Daniel 11:32).

 Yes, there is an apostolic order being restored in the Body of Christ.
 My prayer is that we will break free from the one-man-does-all pattern of ministry and enter the apostolic dimension of equipping every believer for destiny and significance.
 In fact, I am convinced that it is God’s intent that we move from the one-man "main event" to the Body of Christ being equipped in the local church and sent out to impact the world for Him.